austinyun/blog/articles/node-js-install.markdown

 ### The blog engine

-So if you haven't been to [howtonode][], you really should check it out, if for no other reason than to check out a blog that's running on Wheat, a blog engine written in Node.
-In fact, Tim Caswell of [howtonode][] wrote Wheat, but unfortunately kind of skimped on the documentation.
+So if you haven't been to [howtonode][1] you really should check it out, if for no other reason than to check out a blog that's running on Wheat, a blog engine written in Node.
+In fact, Tim Caswell of [howtonode][1] wrote Wheat, but unfortunately kind of skimped on the documentation.
 His suggestion to get up and running is to just clone the howtonode GitHub repository.

     cd
     git clone git://github.com/creationix/howtonode.org.git